I am a research scientist working on machine learning and statistical inference.

-I'm currently a postdoc in the department of statistics at Columbia University, where I work with the groups of David Blei and Peter Orbanz.
+I'm currently a Distinguished Postdoctoral Researcher in the department of statistics at Columbia University, where I work with the groups of David Blei and Peter Orbanz.
 I completed my Ph.D. in statistics at the University of Toronto, where I was advised by Daniel Roy.
+In a previous life, I worked on quantum computing at the University of Waterloo.

-Much of my work revolves around learning from relational data such as networks.
-Other recent interests include causal inference, stochastic optimization, privacy, and probabilistic symmetries.
+My recent interests revolve around adapting machine learning methods for causal inference.
+Much of my work focuses on learning from network data.
+Other recent interests include stochastic optimization, privacy, and probabilistic symmetries.

 I like collaborations; reach out if you've got a cool problem you'd like to chat about!